-- A. The Executive Director of the LSD is responsible for managing the staff's workload under guidelines established by the Legislative Council. - B. Committee staff are responsible for assisting individual committee members on request by compiling and analyzing material relating to the committee's statutory responsibilities. - C. By the conclusion of the second regular meeting following appointment of new members, the committee shall establish a work plan for the biennium. - D. Priority must be given to research relating to the committee's primary study topics each biennium as identified in the approved committee work plan. - E. A request from an individual member for research not included in the work plan may not interfere with research required by the plan.
-Staff work to respond to a research request not included in the work plan may not exceed 16 hours without approval of the chairman or chairwoman and the vice-chairman or chairwoman. - F. The limitation on conducting research does not apply to bill drafting services during and immediately preceding a legislative session.
+- A. The Executive Director of the LSD is responsible for managing the staff's workload under guidelines established by the Legislative Council. - B. Committee staff assist individual committee members on requests by compiling and analyzing material relating to the committee's statutory responsibilities. - C. By the conclusion of the second regular meeting following appointment of new members, the committee shall establish a work plan for the biennium. - D. Priority is given to research relating to the committee's primary study topics as identified in the approved committee work plan. - E. A request from an individual member for research not included in the work plan may not interfere with research required by the plan.
+Staff work to respond to a research request not included in the work plan may not exceed 16 hours without approval of the presiding officer and vice-presiding officer. - F. The limitation on conducting research does not apply to bill drafting services during and immediately preceding a legislative session.